Agent Covenant Protocol · ACP in plain English

 Git Covenant Twin

 ACP is the contribution-value digital twin of your git repo.
-Git events sync to Covenant actions; the ACR-400 v0.2 anchor writes a signed settlement note back to refs/notes/acp-anchors — Phase 3.A, in active development.
+Git events sync to Covenant actions; the ACR-400 v0.2 anchor writes a signed settlement note back to refs/notes/acp-anchors — Phase 3.A, shipped.

 Mission